eik-lib/website/docs/introduction/workflow.md

 ![Workflow of build-time import mapping, from source code to running in the browser.](/img/workflow_ahead_of_time_mapping.min.svg)

 To apply import maps at build-time you need a build tool.
-Eik includes [plugins for common build tools](/docs/mapping_plugins), and they all work much the same way.
+Eik includes plugins for common build tools, and they all work much the same way.

 - Look for [eik.json](#preparing-to-use-eik) to find the URL of the Eik server.
 - Fetch the configured import maps from the Eik server.
 - Attach to the build process in some way.
 - When a bare import is discovered that matches an import map, replace that import with the Eik URL.

+See the Guides section for several examples.
 When the build is done you should see references to your Eik server in the built JavaScript.

 ## Publish your application to Eik